 The SSC needs you!
-One parent position on the council is up for election this fall for a two-year term.
-Please complete the nomination form, located in the front office, and turn it into the MCMS office if you are interested in serving.
-This form must be received by the end of the business day on Friday, August 25, 2023.
+Two parent positions on the council are up for election this fall for a two-year term.
+Please complete the nomination form, if you are interested in serving.
+This electronic form, emailed out by the Principal, must be submitted by 4pm on Tuesday, September 9th, 2025.

 Only parents of students may vote for parent representatives.
-Ballots will be available in the MCMS office in August.
+Electronic ballots will be emailed to all parents on September 11th.
+Voting ends September 13th at 3pm.